 I summarize below how my different research papers tie in together.
 My primary research interest is investment management.
 Investment management is inherently a question of asset pricing, and I therefore also conduct research in asset pricing.

 The central tenet of investment management is to find the appropriate trade-off between the expected payoff from an investment and its risk.
-Most of my research so far has focused on the latter part: how we can properly measure and manage risk, especially when an investor has many assets to choose from.
+Most of my early research has focused on the latter part: how we can properly measure and manage risk, especially when an investor has many assets from which to choose.
+I describe these papers in the next section.
+The following section below then covers my research on measuring expected payoffs.

-We first examined the behaviour of the market, size, value, and momentum portfolios.
-These portfolios are referred to as risk factors by academics and are used to explain the differences in average returns across stocks.
+We first examined the behavior of the market, size, value, and momentum portfolios in the US stock market.
+Combinations of these portfolios are referred to as risk factors by academics and are used to explain the differences in average returns across stocks.
 For example, stocks with value characteristics (e.g. high accounting value compared to its market value) have had higher returns on average over the past century.
 A value factor, or more precisely a value-minus-growth factor, captures this source of performance.

 These portfolios, which involve long and short positions in stocks, are also the basic elements of strategies used by some hedge funds.
 For example, hedge funds such as AQR Capital Management follow, among other strategies, a combination of value and momentum.
 Risk factor investing is also common in mutual funds.
 Firms such as Dimensional Fund Advisors were early small cap investors and Warren Buffet is probably the best-known value investor.
 More recently, the practice of combining risk factors, or more simply tilting a diversified portfolio towards stocks with certain attributes, has become known as smart beta investing.